-HIPAA compliance is all about protecting the integrity of Protected Health Information (PHI), and a major part of the legislation requires a wide range of security and privacy safeguards to protect patient data at rest or in transit.
-What this means is that when your medical files are traveling around cyberspace, it must be done with the utmost due diligence in an environment that is designed to protect against any form of a data breach.
+HIPAA (the Health Insurance Portability and Accountability Act) compliance is all about protecting the integrity of Protected Health Information (PHI), and a major part of the Federal law requires a wide range of security and privacy safeguards to protect patient data at rest or in transit according to HIPAA’s Privacy Rule and Security Rule.
+What this means is that when your medical files are traveling around cyberspace, it must be done with the utmost due diligence in an environment that is designed to protect against any form of a data breach and prevent an unauthorized user’s attempt to access files.

 Atlantic.Net has over 25 years of experience providing IT services.
 We are a specialist HIPAA-compliant hosting provider.
-We have compiled this Q&A page to help answer some of the most popular questions we are asked about HIPAA-compliant file sharing.
+We have compiled this Q&A page to help answer some of the most popular questions we are asked by healthcare providers about HIPAA-compliant file sharing.

-Yes, it is a mandatory requirement of HIPAA-compliance for both covered entities and business associates to provide training to their employees about HIPAA and the physical, administrative and technical safeguards needed to protect patient data.
+Yes, it is a mandatory requirement of HIPAA compliance for both covered entities, like healthcare providers, and their business associates to provide training to their employees about HIPAA compliance and the physical safeguards, administrative safeguards, and technical safeguards needed to protect patient data – including when using file-sharing services.

-Your staff should know reasonable ways (as with phishing prevention) to guard against the intrusion of malware, and they should understand when it is appropriate and inappropriate to access health data.
+Your staff should know reasonable ways (as with phishing prevention) to guard against the intrusion of malware, and they should understand when it is appropriate and inappropriate to access health data, including as it relates to file sharing solutions.

 In order to prevent non-compliant password sharing, you want to have strong password policies implemented.
-An organizational culture that respects compliance is founded on training that ensures your workforce has strong security knowledge.
+An organizational culture that respects HIPAA compliance is founded on training that ensures your workforce has strong security knowledge and understands the physical, administrative, and technical safeguards employed to enforce data protection according to the Security Rule and Privacy Rule of HIPAA.

 There are two key elements to consider: